 UMC Utrecht uses data analytics to proactively treat or even prevent infections in premature babies

 Data analytics can support the doctor and nurse to make the best possible decisions.
-Daniel Vrijbrief Neonatologist UMC Utrecht
+Daniel Vijlbrief Neonatologist UMC Utrecht

-Around 10 percent of all infants are born premature (<37 weeks of gestational age).
+Around 10% of all infants are born premature (less than 37 weeks of gestational age).
 Although the survival of premature infants continues to improve, their neurodevelopmental outcome remains a major concern.
 When a baby is born premature, it is admitted to the Neonatology Department (NICU) of a hospital.
 During this period, the baby is very vulnerable and prone to infections.
 To keep track of the health of the baby, it is connected to many devices.
 No other department in the hospital collects more data than the department of neonatology.

-Having collected ten years of patient data, Universitair Medisch Centrum (UMC) Utrecht felt the need to put the collected data to good use.
-Nowadays, machine learning and Artificial Intelligence (AI) are becoming more and more important for the healthcare sector.
+Having collected 10 years of patient data, Universitair Medisch Centrum (UMC) Utrecht, a leading international university medical center, felt the need to put the collected data to good use.
+Nowadays, machine learning and artificial intelligence (AI) are becoming more and more important for the healthcare sector.
 That is why UMC Utrecht started the Applied Data Science in Medicine (ADAM) project.
-With ADAM, the UMC Utrecht uses the well-known approach of large-scale data analysis to ensure that they choose the treatment that is most beneficial to a specific patient.
+With ADAM, the UMC Utrecht uses the well-known approach of large-scale data analysis to ensure that it chooses the treatment that is most beneficial to a specific patient.

 Preparing the big data for analysis

 Big Data for Small Babies was one of four projects within the ADAM program, initiated by the Board of Directors of UMC Utrecht.
 This particular project proposed the following question: Is it possible to proactively treat or even prevent an infection in premature babies using data analytics?
 This question needed to be answered within three months.